anontechnology/documentation/docs/libraries.md

     $vault->save($entity);
     ```

-### Retrieving all Attributes of an Entity or User
+### Retrieving all Attributes of a Data Subject

-Retrieves all [Attributes](/glossary/attribute) for the specified entity or user.
+Retrieves all [Attributes](/glossary/attribute) for the specified data subject.
 Returns a list of Attribute objects.

 === "Java"

     ``` java
-    // Retrieving all attributes for a user
+    // Retrieving all attributes for a data subject DataSubject dataSubject = vault.findByDataSubject("User1234");
-    User user = vault.findByUser("User1234");
-    List<Attribute> attributes = user.getAttributes();

-    // Retrieving all attributes for an entity
-    Entity entity = vault.findByEntity("Client6789");
-    List<Attribute> attributes = entity.getAttributes();
+    List<Attribute> attributes = dataSubject.getAttributes();
     ```

 === "C#"

     ``` c#
-    // Retrieving all attributes for a user
+    // Retrieving all attributes for a data subject DataSubject dataSubject = await vault.FindByDataSubjectAsync("User1234");
-    User user = await vault.FindByUserAsync("User1234");
-    List<Attribute> attributes = user.Attributes;

-    // Retrieving all attributes for an entity
-    Entity entity = await vault.FindByEntityAsync("Client6789");
-    List<Attribute> attributes = entity.Attributes;
+    List<Attribute> attributes = dataSubject.Attributes;
     ```

 === "Node.js"